davidchip/codeword/readme.md

 </html>
 ```

-To import your `footer-bar` codeword, just **add a folder called `codewords/`** to your website's root directory.
+To import this `footer-bar` codeword, just **add a folder called `codewords/`** to your website's root directory.
 Then add an HTML file of the same name:

 ```.
 ├── codewords